eneglia/Getting-Cleaning-Data/README.md

 # Coursera: Getting and Cleaning Data Course

 This repository contains all the elements required in the Course Project Peer Assessments:
-* "run_analysis.R": code to run the analysis and create the output data set
+* [run_analysis.R](https://github.com/eneglia/Getting-Cleaning-Data/blob/master/run_analysis.R): code to run the analysis and create the output data set
 * "CodeBook.md": document that describes the variables, the data, and the transformations performed
 * "tidy_final.txt": final output file that meets the tidy data principles